kamiya10/eslint-plugin-pretty-import/README.md

 > This could totally break your styles if you depend on CSS load order.
 > But most projects don't, so... 🤷

-### More Imports = More Important
+### Triangle Shape

-When sorted by import count, it creates a satisfying visual triangle shape:
+When first sorted by import count, it creates a satisfying visual triangle shape:

 ```javascript
 import { useEffect, useMemo, useRef, useState } from 'react';